Life in the Fast Lane: Online Privacy, Net Neutrality, and Small Businesses

 “The FCC Made a Mistake”

-Now, a larger battle looms over net neutrality – the idea that ISPs have to treat all Web traffic equally.
+Now, a larger battle looms over net neutrality, the idea that ISPs must treat all Web traffic equally.

-Under Obama-era net neutrality rules, which are still in effect, the FCC placed restrictions on broadband providers.
-In particular, they are not allowed to deliberately speed up, slow down, or block traffic on specific websites and apps.
-They can establish so-called “fast lanes,” in which data is streamed at faster rates, only in certain cases, such as remote heart monitoring, where data speed might be the difference between life and death.
+The FCC placed restrictions on broadband providers under the Obama-era net neutrality rules, which are still in effect.
+In particular, they cannot deliberately speed up, slow down, or block traffic on specific websites and apps.
+They can establish so-called “fast lanes,” in which data is streamed faster, only in some instances, such as remote heart monitoring, where data speed might be the difference between life and death.

 Ajit Pai, appointed to the FCC by Obama in 2012 and elevated to its Chairmanship by Trump, calls those net neutrality regulations a mistake. “[That] approach injected tremendous uncertainty into the broadband market,” he said in February.
 “And uncertainty is the enemy of growth.”